NU-CUCIS/pcnn/examples/classification/README.md

-# CIFAR10 Classification with PCNN
+# Classification with PCNN
-CIFAR10 is one of the most popular open benchmark datasets.
+To solve classfication problems with PCNN, users should define the model architecture and specify the hyper-parameters.
+By default, PCNN supports a few open benchmark datasets, MNIST, CIFAR10, and ImageNet.
+Let us use CIFAR10 as an example.
+CIFAR10 is a 10-class classification dataset that is publicly open.
 It consists of 3-channel (RGB) 50,000 training images of size 32 x 32 and 10,000 validation images.
 The dataset can be obtained [here](https://www.cs.toronto.edu/~kriz/cifar.html).